 Training times for technical events will be announced on the Club website.
 (Contact Jacqueline Matthews/Pat Cheshire with specific requests)

 A new member can come and try out a club session once.
-Thereafter they must join the club & pay their registration fees, for insurance purposes, etc. We always welcome new coaches or parents who are willing to help out at sessions.
-Please contact a committee member if you wish to do a coaching course.
+Thereafter they must join the club & pay their registration fees, for insurance purposes, etc. We always welcome new coaches or parents who are willing to help out at sessions and do the relevant course and Garda vetting etc. Please contact a committee member if you wish to do a coaching course.

 Training times/locations will change during the year especially when competitions are on, so keep updated.
 A list of trusted and trained coaches is available on request.

 All Weather Training Track in Dunleer 2010 Update

 It is with huge delight that the Dunleer AC Committee can announce that the all weather training track in Dunleer was reopened in 2010 following renovation work.
 The renovation work including kerbing, drainage and resurfacing has been completed and the Clubrooms have been painted and the water connection improved.